MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-guid.md

 To convert a GUID value to a string, simply use it in a string context.
 The GUID value will be converted to a hexadecimal representation string with hyphens and lowercase letters.

 > [!NOTE]
-> Currently GUID values are blocked from being directly coerced to text in function and operator contexts.
-You can coerce a GUID value to a text property of a control, for example with the Text property of the **Label** control.
+> GUID values are currently blocked from being directly coerced to text values in function and operator contexts.
+You can directly coerce a GUID value to a text property of a control.
 For now, use the [**Text** function](function-text.md) to convert values explicitly, as in this example:<br>
 > **Text( GUID() )**

 ## Volatile functions